harry1357931/Sync_ThreadsUsingBusyWait-Semaphores/README.md

 Concurrency_SynchThreads-Using-Semaphores-BusyWait
 ==================================================
-This repository contains three independent programs that demonstrate the concept of Concurrency, Synchronizing Threads, Semaphores and Busy Wait.
+This repository contains three independent programs that are related to the concepts of Concurrency, Synchronizing Threads, Semaphores and Busy Wait.
 <br>
 <b>Three Projects</b> are:<br>